 If you live in a high-risk zone, you are likely required to have flood insurance, but it's optional in other areas — and you may qualify for a reduction in your insurance premium if you add it on to an existing homeowners insurance policy.
 However, because flood incidents are rising due to the effects of climate change, it's in your best interest to add a flood insurance policy to your home because regular homeowner's insurance does not cover flooding.

-Floods can happen anywhere, but some locations are at a particularly high risk for flooding, and homeowners in those flood zones are required to have flood insurance, which they can obtain through the National Flood Insurance Program (NFIP).
+Floods can happen anywhere, but some locations are at a particularly high risk for a severe flood.
+Homeowners in those flood zones are required to have flood insurance, which they can obtain through the National Flood Insurance Program (NFIP).
 If you live in a flood zone and are wondering if you need a flood insurance policy, chances are that you already have one — and the cost of the policy was rolled into your monthly mortgage payment at closing.
-Lenders won't even approve your mortgage without flood insurance if you live in a high-risk area, so because you can't opt out, your real estate agent added the policy automatically.

 National Flood Insurance Program and FEMA

 The National Flood Insurance Program was created by the U.S. Congress in 1968 in the wake of severe flooding of the Mississippi River, when private insurers began refusing to provide coverage.
 In 1983, FEMA created the Write Your Own program that allowed insurers to sell NFIP insurance under their own brand, so even if your policy doesn't specify that it's part of the NFIP program, it probably is.